 Drinking water is reasonably expected to contain at least small amounts of some contaminants.
 This does not necessarily mean the water poses a risk.

-Our water operators work to ensure that the drinking water of the City of Mountain Home meets the EPA standards of contaminant levels.
+Our water operators work to ensure that your drinking water meets EPA standards.

 Microbial contaminants: viruses and bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations, and wildlife.